gthole/parents-against-humanity/README.md

 and play cards with your friends while still implicitly talking about how special your darling bundle is.

+## Using this Set

+[Download the PDF](https://github.com/gthole/parents-against-humanity/blob/master/parents-against-humanity.pdf?raw=true) and follow the instructions in the [original CAH set](http://s3.amazonaws.com/cah/CAH_MainGame.pdf).

 ## Generating cards

 Want to add or modify some cards?
 There's a short shell script to help!
 Just